maciejs20/IBMCloudPakWorkshop/12-AppStacks/Modul-1.md

 Appsody and CodeWind allows You to use both command-line interface and  GUI interface provided by CodeWind.

-We will start this lab with CLI, which is IDE-independent and may be used with every tool You need. e will utilize the GUI in the following sections as well.
+We will start this lab with CLI, which is IDE-independent and may be used with every tool You have.
+Later we will utilize the GUI in the following sections as well.